-- Numerical modelling of the transient response of materials and structures for engineering applications.
+Numerical modelling of the transient response of materials and structures.

-- Applications driving this research; structural integrity and failure, impact on spacecraft, aircraft ditching, sloshing, impact on aircraft (birdstrike, ice, hard object), high strain-rate material behaviour, shockwaves in solids, fragmentation and crashworthiness.
+Predictive analysis of lightweight structures, structural integrity and failure, Impact on spacecraft, fluid-structure interaction, impact on aircraft (birdstrike, ice, hard object), crashworthiness, fragmentation and shock loading.-

-This expertise is directly linked to teaching and supervision of PhD and MSc students and professional development programmes.
+Dr Campbell's expertise has been applied to the aeronautics, space, defence, automotive, manufacturing, energy and offshore sectors.
+It is directly linked to teaching and supervision of PhD and Masters students and professional development programmes.

 Related Research Group(s)

 Experimental Techniques Centre - A highly regarded cross-disciplinary characterisation facility, with specialist staff that have expertise from various scientific disciplines, e.g. biology, metallurgy, geology and engineering.

 Assessment of Structures and Materials under Extreme Conditions - Thermo-mechanical modelling of metallic, non-metallic and composite structural materials; numerical methods development for solid and structural mechanics applications; experimental methods to support the development and application of advanced material and structural models.